 Garden City Beach Pier 2,

 Public Parks and recreation areas are always free.
-See the list on this link, and find a public park near your vacation rental!
+See the list on this link and find a public park near your vacation rental!

 Walk the Marshwalk at Murrells Inlet.
 In my opinion, this is one of the best free things you can do!
 Don't forget your camera!
 The Veterans' Pier provides beautiful views of Garden City Beach and Murrells Inlet.

 If bikes are your thing, check out Bike the Waccamaw Neck.
 This flat paved trail parallels US 17 from Murrell’s Inlet to Sandy Island Road near Huntington Beach State Park.
-By using sections of completed trail and roads with Share the Road signs, you can ride or walk from Murrell’s Inlet to Pawley’s Island.
+By using completed sections of the trail and roads with Share the Road signs, you can ride or walk from Murrell’s Inlet to Pawley’s Island.
 Map of Bike the Neck.
 Another suggestion for biking is the Pawleys Island Loop

 |South Carolina Hall of Fame